OmkarSG07/Terraform/terraform-ec2-setup/README.md

    ```
 5. You should now be connected to your EC2 instance via VS Code!

+## ⚡ Challenges I Encountered & Solved:
+🔸 **Invalid AMI ID error** – Ensure the correct AMI ID is used for the selected AWS region
+🔸 **SSH permission issues** – Used `chmod 400 my-terraform-key.pem` to set correct file permissions
+🔸 **Connection issues in VS Code** – Ensured SSH key and user were correctly configured

-## Deleting the EC2 Instance
+## 🗑️ Deleting the EC2 Instance
 If you want to remove the EC2 instance, run:
 ```sh
 terraform destroy -auto-approve
 ```
 This will delete the instance and all associated resources.

-## Conclusion
+## 🚀 What’s Next?
-This project showcases how to automate EC2 provisioning with Terraform and securely connect via VS Code Remote SSH. 🚀

-## Next Steps
-- Use Terraform variables to make the configuration more dynamic
-- Automate provisioning with Terraform modules
+🔹 Automate provisioning with Terraform modules
+🔹 Use Terraform variables for dynamic configurations
-- Integrate Ansible for post-deployment configuration
+🔹 Integrate Ansible for post-deployment automation

----
-**#Terraform #AWS #DevOps #CloudComputing #InfrastructureAsCode #Automation**